An Enfield Walk

 A 3¾ mile circular walk from Enfield Chase Station.

-Exit the station and go right along Windmill Hill.
+Exit the station

 The original station was built in 1871.
 It moved east to its present position in 1910 when neighbouring shops were constructed.
-The Magistrates Court was built in 1900.
+There is a mosaic panel of the Bycullah Athenaeum in the forecourt.

+Return to main road and continue right along Church Street.
 Cross the river then follow the New River footpath to the right.

 Town Park to the left was created in 1902 from the grounds of two estates.